 (2) Without the consent of the Congress, lay any imposts or duties on imports or exports, except what may be absolutely necessary for executing its inspection laws; and the net produce of all duties and imposts, laid by any State on imports, or exports, shall be for the use of the Treasury; and all such laws shall be subject to the revision and control of Congress.

 (3) Without the consent of Congress, lay any duty on tonnage, except on sea-going vessels, for the improvement of its rivers, canals, and harbors navigated by said vessels but such duties shall not conflict with any international treaty with foreign powers; and any surplus revenue after making such improvements, shall be paid into the Treasury.
-Nor shall any State enter into any agreement or compact with another State, or with a foreign power, or engage in war, unless actually invaded, or in such imminent danger as will not admit of delay.
+Nor shall any State enter into any agreement or compact with a foreign power, or engage in war, unless actually invaded, or in such imminent danger as will not admit of delay.
 When a transportation route, pipe line, natural or manmade waterway goes through or divides two or more States they may enter into compacts with each other to improve the navigation thereof.

 (1) One or more States may investigate any elected or appointed Federal public officials and organizations for corruption, high crimes, treason, or bribery by appointing a special prosecutor with full grand jury powers except if the case is being investigated or prosecuted by the Federation or other entity which has jurisdiction over the crime.